BigBrar/simtmutksar/README.md

 # CampusCore: Academic Portal Solution 🎓

 A robust internal network solution that started as a simple fix for SSL issues and evolved into the primary academic portal for my college.
-Now serving hundreds of daily users including students, professors, and staff.
+Now serving various daily users including students, professors, and staff.

 ## Why This Exists 🤔
 Our college website was constantly going down due to SSL issues and unreliable hosting.
 Modern browsers would block access, marking it as unsafe.
 Instead of watching everyone struggle, I decided to build something that would actually work.